impranzal/impranzal/README.md

 - 👯 I’m looking to collaborate on **awesome projects**

-- 👨‍💻 All of my projects are available at [pranjalrimal.com.np](pranjalrimal.com.np)
+- 👨‍💻 All of my projects are available [here](https://pranjalrimal.com.np)

 - 📫 How to reach me **pranjalrimal.np@gmail.com**